This blog was last updated on 25 January 2021.

 At present, government guidance advises that all pregnant women, including those with underlying health conditions, should be working from home where possible, avoiding public transport and avoiding social contact where possible.

 Here are some of the frequently asked questions coming through our FREE advice line.
 It’s still open, so if we don’t cover what you are looking for here just email us firstname.lastname@example.org and we’ll be happy to assist you.
 We also have another frequently asked questions page for general coronavirus queries; that also might be able to help you.
+Find our blog on everything you need to know about furlough here.

 I am pregnant but still being told to come into work, is there anything I can do?